Here's how to make a reservation for your bike online for French trains.

-Firstly, it's VERY easy to make bike/train reservations in English from anywhere in the world using the third-party Trainline service (formerly Captain Train).
+Firstly, it's VERY easy to make bike/train reservations in English from anywhere in the world using the third-party Trainline service.
 This takes the hassle out of any language barriers and the functionality is very straight-forward.

-It's also possible to do buy tickets online on the Voyages SNCF French site, though this isn't witout its complications.
+It's also possible to do buy tickets online on the official OUI.sncf website, which is the ticket outlet for the French rail operator, though this isn't without its complications.

 So to avoid all confusion and with a little patience, it's easy to just book in French using this link.

 Here's how (note the design of the website/colours may have changed but the logistics are roughly the same).

 Using the French SNCF website to book bikes on trains ...

 Start by entering your basic search – stations and dates/times – in the search box and hit 'rechercher'.

 The screen should expand to reveal a larger search box with + de critères:

 Tick 'Je voyage avec mon vélo'.

 Then tick the first circle if you have a regular bike that does not fold and can't be stored as regular luggage.